adielbm/notes/notes/Computer Organization/MIPS.md

 5. `JumpAddr = { PC+4[31:28], address, 2'b0 }`
 6. Operands considered unsigned numbers (vs. 2's comp.)
 7. Atomic test&set pair; `R[rt] = 1` if pair atomic, `0` if not atomic

+#### Sign Extension

+- **sign extension** is the process of expanding the most significant bit of a number to fill the remaining bits
+	- Exmaples:
+		- `00 1010` (decimal positive 10) sign-extended to 16 bits is `0000 0000 0000 1010`  (decimal positive 10)
+		- `11 1111 0001` (decimal negative -15, in 2's complement) sign-extended to 16 bits is `1111 1111 1111 0001` (decimal negative -15)
+	- Sign extension is used to convert a number from a smaller bit-width to a larger bit-width while preserving the number's sign and value
+	- Sign extension is used in MIPS to convert 16-bit immediate values to 32-bit values
+	- `SignExtImm = { 16{immediate[15]}, immediate }` is the formula (in Verilog) for sign-extending a 16-bit immediate value to 32 bits
+		- `immediate[15]` is the MSB of the immediate value (the 16th bit), it is `1` for negative numbers (2's complement) and `0` for positive numbers
+		- `16{immediate[15]}` is the MSB repeated 16 times (to fill the remaining 16 bits)
+		- `{ 16{immediate[15]}, immediate }` concatenates the MSB 16 times with the original 16-bit immediate value

+#### Overflow Handling

+- **overflow** is a condition that occurs when the result of an arithmetic operation exceeds the range of the data type
+- The term _unsigned_ in instructions like `addu` and `subu` is indeed a misnomer.
+These instructions are **not restricted** to unsigned numbers, and the operation **does not** treat the numbers based on their sign, but instead specify how the CPU handles _overflow_ during arithmetic operations.
+	- _Unsigned_ instructions (e.g., `addu`, `subu`) ignore overflow - the result wraps around to 0
+	- _Signed_ instructions (e.g., `add`, `sub`) detects overflow - if the result of an operation is too large to be represented in 32 bits, an exception is raised. (also known as _trap on overflow_)

+> Regardless of the instruction (signed or unsigned), [[#I Type Instructions|immediate operands]] are always **sign-extended**.
+This means the constant is treated as a signed number when expanded to 32 bits, even in instructions labeled "unsigned."

 ### Load and Store